hafniatimes/hafniatimes.github.io/STYLE.md

 #### Hyphenated Compound Modifiers ####

-Use hyphenate [compound modifiers][] only for disambiguation, not too dissimilarly to the Oxford Comma.
+Only hyphenate [compound modifiers][] for disambiguation, not too dissimilarly to the Oxford Comma.
 Adverbs are rarely, if ever, cause for ambiguity—especialy those ending in -ly—so “wildly popular app” should go unhyphenated.

+This generally applies to all hyphenation; “when in doubt, leave it out”.

 #### Abbreviations ####